Advocacy

 Your Elected Officials Need to Hear from You!

-Congress has many challenges and it is as necessary for the voice of long term care to be heard.
-Members of Congress value their constituents’ opinions and it is critical that we offer them the opportunity to hear first-hand the quality care that we provide.
+Congress faces many challenges, and it is essential that the voice of long term care is heard.
+Members of Congress value their constituents’ opinions, and it is critical that we provide them the opportunity to hear firsthand about the quality care we deliver.

-Now more than ever, Members of Congress and their staff need to hear from you.
-Each facility has been affected differently, and your story needs to be heard.
+Members of Congress and their staff need to hear from you.
+Each facility has its own story, and your experiences help inform better policy decisions.

-AHCA/NCAL staff stands ready to help you engage with your Members and provide you with valuable resources.
-Please contact Matt Smyth for additional details and materials.
+AHCA/NCAL staff stands ready to support your outreach efforts and provide valuable resources.
+Please contact Heather Posthumus for additional details and materials.

 Host a Facility or Community Tour